 Malta ICO Regulation

 Early on, Malta saw the crypto sector as an economic niche for which it wanted to roll out the biggest of welcome mats.
-Knowing that regulatory clarity is the cornerstone from which a vibrant blockchain economy will grow, Malta set up a specialized government unit focused solely on researching blockchain technologies and ideas on how to establish Malta as the world’s standard-bearer for transparent and easily-understood ICO regulation.
+Knowing that regulatory clarity is the cornerstone from which a vibrant blockchain economy will grow, Malta set up a specialised government unit focused solely on researching blockchain technologies and ideas on how to establish Malta as the world’s standard-bearer for transparent and easily-understood ICO regulation.

 All of Malta’s efforts to truly become the “Blockchain Island” culminated with unanimous Parliamentary approval these three bills: